‘I’m just a nurse’. I couldn’t tell you how many times I added this caveat when introducing myself as a new business owner.

 My ability to see people deeply and facilitate connection between strangers, from different backgrounds, is a skill.
 To create a safe, welcoming space where people feel comfortable to share and be vulnerable has been finessed through years spent behind the curtains of emergency cubicles and is something I’m grateful for.

 Perhaps this is why I’m not ready to completely ‘let go’ of nursing.
 I love working for myself.
 Added to that, the opportunities available to me right now feel much more expansive compared to working in nursing (especially in the current healthcare climate).
-But nursing is part of my identity and directly aligns with my core values of community, connection and my desire to help others.

 Ultimately, I also know the special kind of magic that comes with being ‘just a nurse’ and the intangible trust, comfort and integrity it embodies.